Safeguarding and Attendance

-Safeguarding: (Please see Safeguarding and Child Protection Policies)
+Safeguarding: (Please see Safeguarding and Child Protection Policy)

 Safeguarding is of the highest priority at Backworth Park Primary School and will be the over-riding factor in any decision making.
-Mrs. Middleton, Headteacher, is the Designated Safeguarding Lead and Ms ElSaghier, Deputy Head, is the Deputy Designated Safeguarding Lead.
-She is also the Designated Lead for Looked After Children.
+Ms ElSaghier, Deputy Headteacher, is the Designated Safeguarding Lead and Miss Welsh, Headteacher, Mr Hughes, Assistant Headteacher, Mrs Willcocks, Senior Leader and Mrs Ralph, Care Guidance and Support Officer are Deputy Designated Safeguarding Leads.
+Ms ElSaghier is also the Designated Lead for Looked After Children.

 All staff are stringently recruited with regard to safeguarding children.
+The school complies fully with all safer recruitment issues and checks and we will ensure that we gather references prior to appointing any member of staff.
 They also have annual and on-going training and receive weekly safeguarding briefings.
 As a staff, we meet each morning for a short meeting where safeguarding is an agenda item.
-Any concerns re safeguarding are immediately referred to Mrs. Middleton or Ms ElSaghier who take appropriate action in the best interests of children.
+Any concerns regarding safeguarding are immediately referred to Ms ElSaghier or the Deputy Designated Safeguarding Leads, who take appropriate action in the best interests of children.
+Our Designated Safeguarding Leads are highly experienced.

-Last academic year, parents were consulted about how to improve attendance.
-As a result, the Attendance Policy was revised and a new colour coded warning system for parents introduced along with a new reward system to encourage children to aim for bronze, silver and gold attendance awards.
-School monitors attendance weekly and, if a child is absent and school have not been notified, we will make a first day response phone call.
+We use a colour coded warning system for parents along with a reward system to encourage children to aim for Bronze, Silver and Gold attendance awards.
+School monitors attendance daily and, if a child is absent and school have not been notified, we will make a first day response phone call and/ or email.
 Where necessary, school will involve other agencies if we are unable to resolve attendance issues.
 Children can suffer huge detriment if they miss school and we take our role in this very seriously, issuing fines where necessary to ensure children receive their entitlement.

 If you are unsure about whether your child is too ill for school, there is a useful link to the NHS website below.

-Appointments: Non-urgent medical and dental appointments should be arranged for after school.
-If time is essential for an appointment during school hours, it is expected that children will attend school before or after this.
+Non-urgent medical and dental appointments should be arranged for after school or during school holidays.
+Non-urgent appointments will not be authorised in school time.
+If it is essential to attend an appointment for an urgent medical or dental reason during school hours, it is expected that children will attend school before or after this.
 Parents must request a pass-out from the Office Manager.

 Leave of Absence requests: